RaspberryPI – Commands cheat sheet

 Working in the console

-Last entered command display
+Last entered command Display

-Arrow keys up/down
+Arrow key up/down

 If you want to execute a selected one again, just press the Enter key.

-Delete terminal output
+Clear terminal output

 clear